opendcdiag/opendcdiag/docs/writing_tests.md

 *num_cpus* function can be called in the *test_init*, *test_run* and *test_cleanup* functions.

-#### cpu_info and cpu
+#### device_info and cpu

 The *test_run* function's second parameter, *cpu*, has not been been discussed in much detail until now.
 This parameter is an OpenDCDiag specific identifier that identifies the hardware thread on which the current instance of the *test_run* function is executing.
 It will always be greater than or equal to zero and less than the value returned by *num_cpus*.
-It can be used as an index into a global array maintained by the framework called *cpu_info*.
-This is an array of structures, also called *cpu_info* that contain information about the hardware threads on which the test is being run.
-The *cpu_info* structure is documented in [sandstone.h](../framework/sandstone.h).
+It can be used as an index into a global array maintained by the framework called *device_info*.
+This is an array of structures, also called *device_info* that contain information about the hardware threads on which the test is being run.
+The *device_info* structure is documented in [sandstone.h](../framework/sandstone.h).
 It can be used for example to figure out which core the current thread is associated with, how much cache that core has, in which socket the current core is located, and what